gersteinj-middlesex/circuitpython-resources/documentation/docs/exercises/003-digitalio.md

 ```

 **What you should see:**
-Nothing yet.
+The board should reboot, run the code, and print out a message that it's done running.
 Make sure you don't get any errors, though!
 The reason we're running this code a little at a time is because I want you to go through the process in the right way - if you write the code all at once, it's harder to spot errors and harder to formulate what to do.

 **What this does:**
 This imports modules for working with the board, working with digital inputs and outputs, and working with time into the code.